Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: Cluster approach

 In the second step, these multiplet eigenstates of the NiS$_6$ cluster, created by the photoemission process, can propagate through the lattice via exchange mechanisms.
 This behavior is analogous to previously studied cases, such as the propagation of Ir multiplet eigenstates in Sr$_2$IrO$_4$~\cite{Paerschke2017}, or Ru eigenstates in Ca$_2$RuO$_4$~\cite{Klosinski2020, Revenda2025}.

-While it would be ideal to include both steps in the calculations presented here, it should be emphasized that this is a tremendously challenging task.
-We note that even understanding the microscopic origin of the spin exchange processes in NiPS$_3$ is already complex (cf.~\cite{Autieri2022}).
-For this reason, we have chosen to focus on a detailed calculation of the first step, leaving the second for future work.
+While it would be ideal to include both steps in the calculations, it must be emphasized that this is a tremendously challenging task.
+We note that even understanding the microscopic origin of the spin exchange processes in NiPS$_3$ is rather complex (cf.~\cite{Autieri2022}).
+For this reason, we are focussing on a detailed calculation of the first step, leaving the second for future work.

 Naturally, such a gross simplification of the cluster approach may be concerning.
-However, it should be stressed that also the complementary DFT$+U$ approach contains severe approximations, as visible in Fig.~\ref{fig:cartoon}(a) and discussed immediately below.
+However, it should be stressed that also the complementary DFT$+U$ approach contains severe approximations, as discussed next (see also Fig.~\ref{fig:cartoon}(a)).

 The main limitation of the DFT+$U$ approach in modeling ARPES spectra of Mott insulators is the following: